African Music (journal)

 African Music is an annual peer-reviewed academic journal published by the International Library of African Music.
 It covers contextualized studies of African music and related arts.
 Articles are made freely accessible after a two-year embargo period.

 History

-The journal was established by Hugh Tracey in 1954, in the same year as the International Library of African Music.
+The journal was originally established as the African Music Society Newsletter in 1948, and renamed itself African Music in 1954, in the same year as the International Library of African Music.
 Tracey was the first editor-in-chief until his death in 1977.
 Publication was interrupted from 2000 until 2007.
 Since it was re-launched in 2007, the journal includes a collection of music performances and audio examples relating to articles published within the respective issues.

 Editors-in-chief

 The following persons are or have been editor-in-chief of the journal: